-The first step in applying for admission to the Rabbinical College is an interview with an Associate Dean.
+Students may be asked to have a phone, video or in-person interview.
 Since the academic programs at the Rabbinical College of America are very specialized, this interview becomes very useful for both the student and the College.
-At this interview, the student will become familiar with the programs at the College and be evaluated for academic and intellectual ability to undertake the program.
+At this interview, the student will become familiar with the programs at the College and be evaluated for academic and intellectual ability to undertake the respective program.